The only thing more stressful than buying a house and

 on the block.

-I used to fight it; the denial character flaw whose seed was planted when I was a wee lil trailer girl.
+I used to fight it; the denial character flaw whose seed was

 Just like I used to fight the flaw of falling asleep while someone was in mid-sentence.